-In some cases, the next operation (putting the lid back) corrects the skew didactic meter and it slips into the base however the success of a process should not be based on coincidence and this is when a collision predictor system can be very useful.
-With an easy move from the operator can prevent making waste thereby reducing costs.
+In some instances, the next operation (putting the lid back) corrected the skewed didactic meter, and it slipped into the base.
+However, the success of a process should not be based on coincidence, and this is when a collision predictor system can be very useful.
+An easy movement by the operator can prevent wastage, thereby reducing costs.

-It is a simple operation sequence but because of the positioning errors human intervention may be required during two steps.
+It is a simple operation sequence, but because of the positioning errors, human intervention may be required during two of the steps.

-Pre-collision approach as predictor
+Pre-collision approach as a predictor

-In order to avoid collisions with the robot, either the robot trajectory has to be modified in real-time (which might cause additional production time which companies want to avoid) or the human operator has to be warned with a pre-defined understandable signal so the human movement can be modified in time.
+In order to avoid collisions with the robot, either the robot trajectory has to be modified in real time (which might cause additional production time, something companies want to avoid) or the human operator has to be warned with a pre-defined understandable signal so the human movement can be modified in time.

-The warning signal can be given to the operator in several ways.
-A visual, an acoustical or a tactile signal can be used.
-In this paper the latter has been developed as a part of a PREdictor of HUman-RObot COllision (PREHUROCO) framework.
-The subject of the prediction in this case are the predetermined movements of the robot which can be recorded and will occur after a certain time.
-So a similar framework had to be created as described in [10], but instead of a digital twin of the robot (real-time 3D visualization of the robot) a pre-played robot model motion was used together with the 3D skeleton model of the operator.
-The virtual collisions of the two models are used as trigger signals to warn the operator before a real collision.
+The warning signal can be given to the operator in several ways: visual, acoustic or tactile.
+In this paper, the latter has been developed as part of a PREdictor of Human–RObot COllision (PREHUROCO) framework.
+The subject of the prediction in this case is the predetermined movement of the robot, which can be recorded and will occur after a certain time, so a similar framework had to be created to that described in [10].
+However, instead of a digital twin of the robot (real-time 3D visualisation of the robot), a pre-played robot model motion was used together with the 3D skeleton model of the operator.
+The virtual collisions of the two models were used as trigger signals to warn the operator before a real collision.

 Requirement analysis

-The following features are needed on the candidate software library based on the requirement analysis of PREHUROCO:
+The following features were needed for the candidate software library, based on the requirement analysis of PREHUROCO:

-Fully open-source: The system must fulfil with all security requirements in a real manufacturing system, therefore full control over source code is obligatory.
+Fully open source: the system must fulfil all the security requirements of a real manufacturing system; therefore, complete control of the source code is obligatory.

-Modular: The system should be divided into various software components so the candidate software library must support responsibility encapsulation.
+Modular: the system should be divided into various software components, so the candidate software library must support responsibility encapsulation.

-Distributed: In a manufacturing system, many computers and IoT devices are connected together, therefore the PREHUROCO software components must have the ability to run on different computers or IoT devices.
+Distributed: in a manufacturing system, many computers and Internet-of-Things (IoT) devices can be connected; therefore, the PREHUROCO software components must have the ability to run on different computers or IoT devices.

-Cross-platform: As a distributed requirement shows many computers and devices are connected together with various operating systems, therefore the candidate framework should be cross-platform.
+Cross platform: as the distribution requirement is for many computers and devices with different operating systems to be connected, the candidate framework should be cross platform.

-Programming Language Variability: As distributed and cross-platform requirements showed the variability of the devices and computer operating system in manufacturing scenarios are high so the candidate software library should support different Application Programming Protocols (APIs).
+Programming language variability: as the distribution and cross-platform requirements are for different devices and computer operating systems in manufacturing scenarios, the candidate software library should support different application programming protocols (APIs).

 Scalability: PREHUROCO software components should be developed independently of whether they run on the same computer or not.
-In terms of performance, the software components can be easily put together into one machine, into one application or can be distributed.
+In terms of performance, the software components should be be easily put together in one machine or one application and easily distributed.

-Rapid prototyping: The candidate framework should provide examples or even pre-made components that can be improved during the implementation of PEHUROCO because the proposed system should deal with:
+Rapid prototyping: the candidate framework should provide examples or even pre-made components that can be improved during PREHUROCO implementation because the proposed system should deal with

-• Rigid-body simulation.
+• rigid-body simulation,

-• Visualization, even VR or AR.
+• visualisation (including VR or AR),

-• Real-time 3D scanning.
+• real-time 3D scanning,

-• X3D model format.
+• an X3D model format and

-• Various communication protocols.
+• various communication protocols.

-Unity Engine [30] and Unreal Engine [31] are well known cross-platform game engines.
-ApertusVR [32] is a software and hardware vendor-free open-source software library.
-It offers a no-vendor-lock-in approach for integrating Virtual Reality technologies into industrial software systems.
+Unity Engine [30] and Unreal Engine [31] are well-known cross-platform game engines.
+ApertusVR [32] is a software and hardware vendor-free, open-source software library.
+It offers a no-vendor-lock-in approach for integrating VR technologies into industrial software systems.

-The comparison of the candidate frameworks considering the requirements is summarized in
+The comparison of the candidate frameworks considering the requirements is summarised in Table 2.

-2.

 Table 2.
-Comparison of different frameworks considering the requirements of PREHUROCO.
+Comparison of different frameworks in relation to the PREHUROCO requirements.